LFoged/random-quote-app/README.md

 ### [See it live](https://lfoged.github.io/random-ramblings/)
 ### Description
 Random quote app.
-See 'quote of the day', 'random' or 'inspirational' quotes & store up to 12 'favorite quotes' in local storage.
+See 'random' or 'inspirational' quotes & store up to 12 'favorite quotes' in local storage.

 ### User stories
 A user can:
 1. click a button to see a:
-- previous 'quote of the day'
 - random quote from a random topic
 - random inspirational quote
 2. click a button to tweet quote